 - The low, high and average (mean) cycle times for orders was calculated – the cycle time (“human time”) was about 52 minutes per order on average to get them to the art department.

-- The number and time of delays (deltas) was calculated with a low, high and mean – 14 delays, between 17 and thousands of minutes in duration for each delay.
+- The number and time of delays (deltas) were calculated with a low, high and mean – 14 delays, between 17 and thousands of minutes in duration for each delay.

 Armed with all this information, a number of people were asked to participate in brain-storming ideas to improve the process.
 Some ideas developed and selected for quick implementation included: